Description

 The AddClamped

-method adds a given vector to the current vector and ensures that the resulting vector's length does not exceed a specified maximum length.
-This is useful for operations where you want to add a vector but need to ensure the result stays within a certain magnitude.
+method adds a specified vector to the current vector and ensures that the resulting vector's length does not exceed a specified maximum length.
+This method is useful for operations where you want to add a vector but need to ensure that the resulting vector does not exceed a certain magnitude, which can be important in physics calculations or when dealing with movement constraints.

 Usage